Alexei-Orlov/2526_Projet2A_Cansat/README.md

 ## 🛰️ About CanSat
 CanSat competitions challenge teams to design, build, and launch a **can-sized satellite** that completes scientific or engineering missions during descent.

-Shutdown switch only for the transmission to keep the gps active

-use tx ind and put a led to indicate the recieving and transmiting data